Line-of-Sight Pursuit in Monotone and Scallop Polygons: Pursuit in a Scallop Polygon

-We begin with an overview of the pursuer's strategy.
-Just as with a monotone polygon, pursuit in a scallop polygon alternates between search mode and rook mode.
-Scallop search strategy guards a monotone increasing region as the pursuer traverses from left to right (now measured by the decreasing angle of the sweep line).
 Figure \ref{fig:scallop-search} (a) shows an example search path.
-The main difference is how we handle the notions of ``horizontal'' and ``vertical.''
-We change our frame of reference every time we pass a vertex of the polygon, matching the sweeping nature of the polygon itself.
-The second difference from the monotone case is that only vertices on the lower boundary are taken as checkpoints.
+The search path construction algorithm is similar to Algorithm \ref{alg:monotone-path} for monotone polygons.
+The primary difference is how we handle the notions of ``horizontal'' and ``vertical.''
+During Search Mode, we change our frame of reference every time we pass a vertex of the polygon, matching the sweeping nature of the polygon itself.
+The secondary difference is that only points on the lower boundary are taken as checkpoints.
 The search path can include vertices on $\Pi_U$.
 However, we may have to relinquish these upper boundary points as our frame of reference rotates.
-Figure \ref{fig:scallop-search} (b) shows an example of an upper vertex that goes from guarded to unguarded as $\cP$ traverses $\Pi$ down a spoke line.
-From here forwards, we use the term \style{ auxiliary point} to refer to the transient checkpoints on the upper chain.
+Figure \ref{fig:scallop-search} (b) shows an example of an upper vertex that goes from guarded to unguarded as $\cP$ traverses $\Pi$ down the sweep line.
+Therefore, we need to distinguish checkpoints on the lower boundary from the temporary checkpoints on the upper boundary.

+\begin{definition} Let $Q$ be a scallop polygon with center point $C$.
+Let $v_1, v_2, \ldots, v_n$ be the vertices of $Q$, ordered by decreasing angle.
+For $1 \leq k \leq n$, the \style{spoke line} $S_k = S(v_k)$ is the line through $C$ and $v_k$.
+The \style{transverse line} $T_k = T(v_k)$ is the line through $v_k$ that is perpendicular to $S_k$.
+Taken together, $(T_k, S_k)$ define a \style{frame of reference}.
+A pursuer using this frame of reference has a well-defined notion of up, down, left and right. \end{definition}

+During Search Mode, the pursuer adjusts her frame of reference so that horizontal and vertical match the last vertex $v_{\ell}$ that she has passed.
+Namely, for point $P$ where $\theta(v_{\ell}) \geq \theta(P) > \theta(v_{\ell+1})$, the frame of reference $(X,Y)$ at $P$ will be the translate of $(T_{\ell}, S_{\ell})$, the transverse and spoke lines for vertex $v_{\ell}$.
+For convenience, we express this translation equivalence relation as $(X,Y) \sim (T_{\ell}, S_{\ell})$.
+Before defining checkpoints on $\Pi_L$ and auxiliary vertices on $\Pi_U$ (their temporary analogs), we must adapt our notion of guarding for a scallop polygon.
+Figure \ref{fig:scallop-guard} offers simple examples of guarded vertices.